our team

 patrick baranovskis (all pronouns)

-farm lead & youth coordinator & compost comrade
+farmer & youth coordinator & compost comrade

 Patrick has been apart of Patchwork since Spring 2024 and is overjoyed to be apart of such an incredible project.
 They are a lover of all that uplifts Life and the liberation of all beings from the forces of private property, colonialism, patriarchy, and white supremacy.
 Their interests include anarchism, revolutionary peasant history, restoration agriculture, and music.
 At Patchwork they are an everyday farm hand and help with developing more youth engagement, agroecological practices, community outreach, the perennial nursery, a community compost program, and mycology lab.